zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/ignore-on-synchronize-update-expression.md

 The `IgnoreOnSynchronizeUpdateExpression` allows you to ignore some columns when the `BulkSynchronize` method executes the `UPDATE` statement and these columns will only be used in `INSERT` statement.

-The following example ignores the `Description` property when updating the existing records, and it will be considered in insertion only.
+The following example ignores the `CreatedDate` property when updating the existing records, and it will be considered in insertion only.

 ```csharp
 using (var context = new EntityContext())